cambialens/lens-api-doc/request.md

 ```
 **Cursor Based Pagination:**

-You can specify records per page using `size` (default 1000) and context alive time `scroll` (default 1m).
-You will receive a `scroll_id` in response,
-which should be passed via request body to access next set of results.
-Since the `scroll_id` tends to change every time after each successful requests,
-please use most recent scroll_id to access next page.
+You can specify records per page using `size` (default 20 and max 1000) and context alive time `scroll` (default 1 minute).
+You will receive a `scroll_id` in response, which should be passed via request body to access next set of results.
+Since the `scroll_id` tends to change every time after each successful requests, please use the most recent `scroll_id` to access next page.
 This is not suited for real time user requests.

 ```json
 {